JanePokr/JanePokr/README.md

 - 👋 Hi, I’m @JanePokr
-- 👀 I’m interested in Programming
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning JS and JAVA
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me -11sbgroup@gmail.com +375333582122